Books for Sale/Writing News

-You can purchase my novels and flash fiction collections via my website or e-mail: bronwengriff@aol.com.
+My novels and flash fiction collections can be purchased here or via my e-mail: bronwengriff@aol.com.

 Direct via Pay Pal – postage free in the UK.
 Contact me for postage elsewhere.